 - PSLF program eligibility has some gray areas

 - How to boost your odds of qualifying for PSLF

 - Consider other student loan repayment and forgiveness options

 After you submit the public service Employment Certification form, your loan servicer should tell you whether your employer meets the requirements for PSLF.

 In legal filings in 2017, however, the Department of Education stated it has never issued approvals to participate in its Public Service Loan Forgiveness program, according to the American Bar Association.

 In other words, the approvals based on the public service employment certification forms were not binding.

-In other words, the FedLoan letters of certification are not binding.
-This means if your employers were previously “approved” in a letter from FedLoan, you could have that approval rescinded.
-In that case, your PSLF certification for past payments could be retroactively denied.
+This meant that even if your employers were previously approved, you could have that approval rescinded.
+As a result, your PSLF certification for past payments could be retroactively denied.

 In December 2016, the American Bar Association filed a suit against the Department of Education.
 According to a statement, the ABA sued because the Dept. of Education started to disqualify some of those who were already approved for the PSLF program.